ligato/docs/docs/user-guide/concepts.md

 version = v2
 type = interfaces
 ```
 An example of this key in action was shown in [section 5.1 of the Quickstart Guide][quickstart-guide-51-keys].
-It was used to program a VPP loopback interface with the value of an IP address for insertion into an etcd KV store.
+It was used to program a VPP loopback interface with the value of an IP address for insertion into an etcd KV data store.

 ```
 $ docker exec etcd etcdctl put /vnf-agent/vpp1/config/vpp/v2/interfaces/loop1 \